I guess I’m lucky. I don’t remember the first assault.

 The one that came to light years after, when a lover attempted to pin me to the bed by holding my wrists, with no malice aforethought, and I reacted with shrieking, incessant sobbing, and rolling into a fetal position not able to be touched or consoled.

 I don’t see a face looming over mine when I close my eyes.

 I just know, beyond the shadow of a doubt, when I was very young, something was taken from me.
 And it was bad enough, I put up a hell of a block.

 I learned while pressing gently against that block under hypnosis much later on, that I knew my attacker.
 We decided, my caregiver and I, that the barrier around those memories didn’t need to be knocked down.
 It was long ago, and I am safe now.

 But it’s a part of me.
 A part that I had to delicately share with anyone I was going to be intimate with, so that they knew to never, ever touch my wrists.

 This is probably the event that triggered my dissociation.
-I “go away” sometimes, for a moment, sometimes, or for much longer, and when I’m back, I don’t know where I was.
+I “go away” sometimes — for a moment, or longer —and when I’m back, I don’t know where I was.